Home » Why are contractors in the construction industry vulnerable to insolvencies?

 Conclusion

-Also of concern is the possibility that some contractors will be tempted to under-bid and/or enter into fixed-price contracts that don’t include fluctuation clauses.
+Also of concern is the distinct possibility that some contractors will be tempted to under-bid and/or enter into fixed-price contracts that don’t include fluctuation clauses.
 This will only add to the existing pressures they face, such as late payments, due to the contract cycle.
 It’s more vital than ever that contractors in the sector continue to focus on running their operations as efficiently as possible, while also mitigating risk for their business and sub-contractors through contracts that contain fluctuation clauses.

 Find out more